01-edu/public/subjects/AI.GO/only-if/README.md

 Your Robot must always seek the truth.

 - Check if the value of the provided variable `truth` is truthy, log the string: `The truth was spoken.`
-- Otherwise, log the string: `Lies !!!!` because the value of the provided variable truth is falsy.
+- Otherwise, log the string: `Lies !!!!` because the value of the provided variable `truth` is falsy.

 #### Task 2:

 Your `RoboGuard's traveling company` has a special promotion for robot members aged between 18 (included) and 25 (included).

-**NB: The ticket variable has already been declared, so do not declare it again.**
+**NB: The variable ticket has already been declared, so do not declare it again.**

-1- Assign the message "You cannot benefit from our special promotion" to the ticket variable.
+1- Assign the message "You cannot benefit from our special promotion" to the variable `ticket`.

 2- Use an if statement to check that all these conditions are true: